-There is no endpiece containing color, only a clear lens that turns everything it is pointed toward into a kaleidoscopic image.
-Brewster referred to the teleidoscope as the purest form of a kaleidoscope, because the viewer is not limited by the objects in an endpiece.
+A teleidoscope does not have an attached object case.
+With a teleidoscope, you look through the mirrors and the world around you becomes a kaleidoscope image.
+Several artists have created a teleidoscope lens for cameras including camera phones.
+Brewster referred to the teleidoscope as the purest form of a kaleidoscope, because the viewer is not limited by the objects in an object case.
 Rather, the whole world becomes his kaleidoscope.
-It’s been said that the ultimate value of the teleidoscope is the potential each viewer has to see the artistic value in his own environment.
+It’s been said that the ultimate value of the teleidoscope is the potential each viewer has to see his own environment as a creative work of art.